 Meals are on your own.
 You may bring food items with you, go out to restaurants, or have food delivered to the hotel.
 The hotels have local restaurant information.
 You may want to plan your meal schedule and locations before Quake so you can plan a meal budget.

 In addition to experiencing all the amazing ways God moves through Quake, please take time between sessions to introduce yourself to other adult leaders.
 This opens opportunities for adults to network, share, pray, grow, and brainstorm together.
 Depending on space and volunteers, some Quakes may offer options for adult leaders during the youth Encounter times.
 If you would like to volunteer to lead an adult or youth workshop at Quake, contact the Quake Director listed on your specific Quake webpage.
 Updates on whether your Quake will have an adult leader workshop may also be found on your specific Quake webpage.

 While each church may require different levels of involvement from the adults they register for Quake, at least one adult must be onsite accompanying the group for the duration of Quake.
 This adult must be at least 21 years old.
 We strongly recommend an adult to student ratio of 1:4.
 We encourage adults to participate in all activities.
 The energy of the group usually matches the energy of their leaders.

 Yes.
 All participants (youth and adults) attend Quake for the same price.

-A participant is anyone registered for Quake, including adult leaders, junior guides, and youth.
+A participant is anyone registered for Quake, including adult leaders and youth.

 Yes.
 The program fee is $95 per person until the Early Bird Registration Deadline, $120 until the Standard Registration Deadline, and $145 during Late Registration until the Quake begins.
 Evaluations show that youth groups do not recommend staying off-site because the group misses out on the community that forms from staying together for the whole weekend with the other groups.